jxnl/blog/docs/writing/posts/lgtmk.md

 Now the only thing you have to do is to follow.

 1. Choose a metric that aligns with your goals.
+Distinguish between primary metrics (that must improve) and guardrail metrics (that must not regress).
 2. Formulate a hypothesis and adjust the system.
 3. Evaluate the impact on your chosen metric.
 4. Iterate based on findings.